mlava/export-document/README.md

 This extension allows you to export a page in your graph into many different formats.

 **New:**
-- solved nesting problem for conversion to pdf
+- solved nesting problem for conversion to PDF
-  - up to 15 levels of nesting in Roam now supported
+  - up to 15 levels of nesting in Roam are now supported for PDFs; previously, the limit was 6
 - visual indication of export process to reassure that 'something is happening'

 *Previously:*
-- Completely revised structure, removed external scripts and now using a Pandoc server hosted on Heroku to convert files
+- Completely revised structure, removed external scripts, and now using a Pandoc server hosted on Heroku to convert files
 - Many more conversion formats are now available (see below)
 - Linked References inclusion is not yet working with this new version, and will be updated in future versions
-- you can use Roam Research Hotkeys to trigger your file conversion
+- You can use Roam Research Hotkeys to trigger your file conversion

 Supported file formats:
 - pdf